Sahara: History

-Scientists have identified more than 230 humid periods in North Africa, occurring every 21,000 years for the past eight million years.
+Scientists have identified more than 230 humid periods in North Africa over the past eight million years, recurring at intervals of approximately 21,000 years.

+A modern laboratory examination of the Uan Muhuggiag child mummy and Tin Hanakaten child have suggested that the Central Saharan peoples from the Epipaleolithic, Mesolithic, and Pastoral periods possessed dark skin complexions.
+The creators of the Round Head rock art possessed dark skin.

 A 2025 study sequenced individuals from Takarkori (7,000 YBP) and discovered that most of their ancestry was from an unknown ancestral North African lineage, related to the African admixture component found in Iberomaurusians.
 According to the study, the Takarkori people were distinct from both contemporary sub-Saharan Africans and non-Africans/Eurasians.
 They had "only a minor component of non-African ancestry" but did "not carry sub-Saharan African ancestry, suggesting that, contrary to previous interpretations, the Green Sahara was not a corridor connecting Northern and sub-Saharan Africa."
 As per Johannes Krause of the Max Planck Institute, one of the authors of the study "The Takarkori lineage likely represents a remnant of the genetic diversity present in northern Africa between 50,000 and 20,000 years ago."

+Later in the Neolithic, from around 7,500 years ago, populations associated with European Neolithic Farmers migrated into Northwest Africa from the Iberian Peninsula, while pastoralists from the Levant also reached the region.
+Both groups contributed significantly to the ancestry of modern Northwest Africans.
+The proto-Berber tribes evolved from these prehistoric communities during the late Bronze- and early Iron ages.
+Ancient DNA provides evidence for genetic continuity in North Africa alongside contacts with populations from Western Asia.
+A whole genome from an individual buried at Nuwayrat in Middle Egypt around 2855–2570 BCE was modelled as predominantly deriving from North African Neolithic ancestry, with about 20% of his ancestry related to populations of the eastern Fertile Crescent, including Mesopotamia.

+Haplogroup E1b1b is widely distributed across North Africa and parts of sub-Saharan Africa.
+Its major branches have distinct geographic distributions, and genetic studies have generally placed the origin of E-M35 within eastern Africa.